nextthingco/docs/Gadget-docs/source/includes/_build.md

 Push the image to your Docker Hub repository:

 ```
-docker push pushreset/blink:v1
+docker push YourUserName/blink:v1
 ```

 ### 9. Pull

-The image is ready to share and pull to your device.
+The blink image is now ready to share and pull to your device.
 From here, the workflow is the same as the one outlined in Pull Image.
 Here is a condensed version of the steps.

 * Open and run Docker (if not already) and GadgetCLI
-* Connect hardware to host machine by USB
+* Connect hardware flashed with GadgetOS to host machine via USB
-* Create or enter project directory
+* Create a new project directory, separate from the one that contains the Dockerfile, and enter it.
 * Initialize project

 ```